Undergraduate Academic Policies and Information

 Shea Studio, located in the Billy Graham Center, is a state-of-the-art, 5.1 surround sound Pro Tools/HD based digital recording studio.

 Conservatory keyboard instruments include a four-manual, 50-stop, 70-rank Casavant mechanical action organ, Op.
 3796 (2001), with dual mechanical action and digital consoles, the largest of its type in the area.
 A two-manual and pedal mechanical action organ of 14-stops and 17 ranks by Charles Hendrickson was installed in Pierce Chapel in 2011.
 In addition, the Conservatory has available a number of other organs for practice and performance, including a two-manual Schlicker, two two-manual Roderer mechanical-action instruments, an additional two-manual tracker by Charles Ruggles, and a continuo-portative organ built by Thomas Donahue after Gerhard Brunzema.
-Harpsichords include instruments by Kingston and Sabathil; four concert grand pianos, including a handmade Shigeru Kawai EX 9’ concert grand, and approximately 90 teaching and practice pianos.
+Harpsichords include instruments by Kingston, Broekman and Sabathil; four concert grand pianos, including a handmade Shigeru Kawai EX 9’ concert grand, and approximately 90 teaching and practice pianos.
 More than 300 orchestral instruments are available for training, practice and performance.

 501 College Ave.